Paul-Hebert/wedding/faqs.md

 on a sliding scale of $0-$50 per person for these additional meals.

 You can choose whether you'd like to opt in to these additional meals or not.
+If you choose to contribute towards these additional meals in the RSVP form, we'll send you an email with more information about ways to pay in June.

 ## What is the dress code?